Hazardous waste in the United States: Household hazardous waste

+Disposal of HHW

 Because of the expense associated with the disposal of HHW, it is still legal for most homeowners in the U.S. to dispose of most types of household hazardous wastes as municipal solid waste (MSW) and these wastes can be put in your trash.
 Laws vary by state and municipality and they are changing every day.
 Be sure to check with your local environmental regulatory agency, solid waste authority, or health department to find out how HHW is managed in your area.

 Modern landfills are designed to handle normal amounts of HHW and minimize the environmental impacts.
 However, there are still going to be some impacts and there are many ways that homeowners can keep these wastes out of landfills.

 Laws regulating HHW in the U.S. are gradually becoming more strict.
 As of 2007, radioactive smoke detectors are the only HHW that are managed nationally.
 While it is still legal in the United States to dispose of smoke detectors in your trash in most places, manufacturers of smoke detectors must accept returned units for disposal as mandated by the Nuclear Regulatory law 10 CFR 32.27.
 If you send your detector back to a manufacturer then it will be disposed in a nuclear waste facility.

 States regulate HHW waste disposal in MSW landfills with various requirements, on a state-by-state basis.
 Some commonly regulated wastes in some (but not all) states include restrictions on the disposal of: